h2oai/h2o-2/hadoop/README.txt

        of hadoop!
 We recommend running the hadoop command from a machine in the hadoop cluster.)

-(Note: Port 8021 is the default jobtracker port for some hadoop
+(Note: Port 8021 is the default jobtracker port for Cloudera.
        Port 9001 is the default jobtracker port for MapR.)